 Whether you are a keen gardener, nosey neighbour or someone who likes to see places that you would never normally be able to get beyond the front gate then this can be a fun way to spend a few hours on a weekend.
 2021 could be something of a ‘bumper’ year as with so many of us spending hours in the garden over the past year they may never be so well kept again.
 Do reach for your sun hat and go and explore some of the best hidden gardens on the Norfolk Coast.

-Thornham Open Gardens June 26th 2021.
-11am-5pm Map and guide from the church and Village Hall.
+Thornham Open Gardens TBC 2022.
+11am-5pm Map and guide from the as well as refreshments available in the Village hall and Church.

-Ringstead Open Gardens will take place on Sunday 27th June 2021 11am-5pm Flower Festival, Teas, Coffee and Cakes, a delicious lunch and a gentle wander round some great gardens.
+Ringstead Open Gardens TBC 2022 11am-5pm Flower Festival, Teas, Coffee and Cakes, a delicious lunch and a gentle wander round some great gardens.

 Flower Festival at St. Mary’s Church.
 A Scarecrow Trail will also feature, and stalls at the village hall.